Dune Treasures from Seed

 Erigeron glaucus

 A ray of sunshine in the coastal fog.
 Another cutie beloved by pollinators and gardeners alike.
 Plant this useful groundcover where it can room to spread and enjoy flowers all spring and summer, and even into fall with with deadheading.
-Can be grown from seed or plants found in nurseries.
+Can be grown from easily seed or purchase plants found in nurseries.
 Ranges in bloom color from pink to purple.
+A prolific seeder it is a good one get your dune garden started.

 Silky Beach Pea